SystemsApproach/private5g/arch.rst

 introduces a corresponding acronym—\ *CUPS, Control and User Plane Separation*—to denote this idea.

+Finally, one of the key aspirational goals of 5G is the ability to segregate traffic for different usage domains into isolated *network slices*, each of which delivers a different levels of service to a collection of devices and applications.
+Thinking of a network slice as a wireless version of a virtual network is a fair approximation, although as we'll see in later chapters, the implementation details differ.

 .. _fig-slice:
 .. figure:: figures/Slide30.png
     :width: 500px
     :align: center

-    Different use cases instantiate distinct *network slices*, connecting devices with applications.
+    Different usage domains (e.g., IoT and Video Streaming) instantiate distinct *network slices* to connect a set of devices with one or more applications.

-Finally, one of the key aspirational goals of 5G is the ability to segregate traffic for different use cases into isolated *network slices*, each of which delivers a different levels of service to a collection of devices and applications.
-For example, :numref:`Figure
-%s <fig-slice>` shows two slices, one supporting IoT workloads and the other supporting multimedia traffic.
+For example, :numref:`Figure %s <fig-slice>` shows two slices, one supporting IoT workloads and the other supporting multimedia streaming traffic.
 As we'll see throughout the book, an important question is how slicing is realized end-to-end, across the radio, the RAN, and the Mobile Core.
 This is done through a combination of allocating distinct resources to each slice and scheduling shared resources on behalf of a set of slices.

 2.2 Radio Transmission
 ----------------------